 “With all the struggles I’ve had in life, it wasn’t expected that I’d own a home, even though it was my dream,” said Lakeshia, who works as a supervisor for a security company.
 “I’ve always wanted a better life for my four kids.
 I know they are excited by their mom’s accomplishment and I hope it will inspire them to work hard and become homeowners, too.”

 Lakeshia is the fifth resident in the eight-block Newberry neighborhood to transition from renter to homeowner under a unique Southwest Solutions’ program.
 Southwest Solutions acquired 60 single-family rental properties in Newberry, which is part of Chadsey-Condon, and is making them available for affordable homeownership.
 Current tenants are given the first opportunity to purchase the houses.
-The price is only $35,000, with certain conditions, thanks in part to a $2.5M grant from the Sam L. and Judith G. Yaker Fund to help revitalize Newberry by fostering homeownership and creating neighborhood assets.
+The price is only $35,000, with certain conditions, after a forgivable grant available to renters.
+In addition, down payment assistance is available thanks to a $2.5M grant from the Sam L. and Judith G. Yaker Fund to help revitalize Newberry by fostering homeownership and creating neighborhood assets.

 Two Newberry families (Daniele and Frances) bought their homes near the end of last year.
 Lakeshia is one of three residents who closed on their mortgages in the last week.
 The other two are Katrina Johnson and Liz Davis.

 Katrina and her husband Delawn started renting their house in Newberry in 2001, just after its construction was completed.
 They raised four boys in the house, all of whom are pursuing higher education.
 Both Katrina and Delawn work for the Detroit Medical Center.
 Katrina is a mental health technician.
 Delawn is a transporter.